herambchaudhari4121/website-1/README.rst

     :target: https://codecov.io/github/WeblateOrg/website?branch=master

-If you are looking for Weblate itself, go to <https://github.com/WeblateOrg/weblate>.
+If you are looking for Weblate itself, then go to this website ➡ <https://github.com/WeblateOrg/weblate>.